 Either way, designing your course website is something that’s unique to each course and business owner.
 Todd’s site has evolved a lot over the years.

-#9 Test your online course: registration, progress tracking, and completion
+9. Test your registration, progress tracking, and completion

-One thing you won’t find on most “how to develop an online course” lists is the testing step.
+One thing you won’t find on most online course development checklists is the testing step.

 You won’t find the little corner cases that often get forgotten, but could cause a lot of admin headaches down the road.